 Decreasing the values of RA and RB will allow C1 to initially charge more quickly but will use more power as they are made smaller.

-This circuit can flash LEDs in unison or at slightly different rates so that the LED flashes appear to move back-and-forth and be in sync occassionially.
-The parts values are sugesestions only.
+This circuit can flash LEDs in unison or at slightly different rates so that the LED flashes appear to move back-and-forth and be in sync occasionally.
+The parts values are suggestions only.

-LED type licence plate lights can be used with this circuit to make an annoying, white, flasher.
+White, LED type license plate lights can be used with this circuit to make an annoying, white, flasher.